marvin-hansen/alpha-system/docs/notes.md

 # Next steps

+Aug/11/2024

+[ ] Update all spec config files with input parameter checks in constructor [ ] Re-run all unit tests to double check no failure
+[ ] Add test cases to trigger and test config error
+[ ] Update non-spec and DB config files with input parameter checks in constructor [ ] Re-run all unit tests to double check no failure
+[ ] Add test cases to trigger and test config error

 Aug/7/2024

-[] Update ServiceConfig to generalize all endpoints in one singe format [] Update all existing service configs to the new format [] Update ConfigManger to use the new format
+[x] Update ServiceConfig to generalize all endpoints in one singe format

+[x] Update all existing service configs to the new format

+[ ] Replace PG SQL utils with Diesel

+- postgres_utils:	2470 LoC
+- common_pg_queries: 775 LoC

+[] Update DB to store new service config format...

+[] Update ConfigManger to use the new format

 July/30/2024